Thriveworks Counseling Reno, Your Local Mental Health Service

 - Bipolar disorder: Bipolar disorder is another form of depression that is characterized by depressed states and manic states.
 The individual goes back and forth between the two extremes.

 Treatment: Depression Therapy and Medication

 If you are feeling depressed and experiencing any number of depression symptoms, it’s important for you to talk to a mental health professional.
-Depression therapy at Thriveworks in Reno, NV can help you better manage your symptoms and get to the bottom of the psychological, social, and environmental factors that may have contributed to its development.
+Depression therapy at Thriveworks Counseling Reno can help you better manage your symptoms and get to the bottom of the psychological, social, and environmental factors that may have contributed to its development.

 Relationship Counseling: Marriage and Couples Therapy

 Relationships aren’t easy.
 And they aren’t supposed to be.
 The romantic relationships we build and foster with our partners are bound to come with challenges.
 Fortunately, working through these challenges together comes with rewards like greater intimacy and a stronger connection.

 That’s not to say that working through these challenges is always easy.
 In fact, sometimes there are serious problems that arise that we need a little help working through.
 This is when relationship counseling, such as marriage counseling or couples therapy, can come in handy.

 Common Relationship Problems

 Every relationship is unique, but there are common relationship problems that arise, and we can benefit from talking through them with an unbiased third party.
 For example: